Test prep · Common Entrance

 • How does this differ from 11+? +

 Different audience and different stakes.
 11+ is for state grammar school entry at age 11 (start of Year 7).
-Common Entrance / Pre-Test is for independent-school entry at age 11 (some schools), 13 (most schools), occasionally 16.
-Independent-school tests typically include curriculum-content papers (Maths, English, Sciences, sometimes Latin / French) where 11+ tests focus more on Verbal / Non-Verbal Reasoning.
+Common Entrance and Pre-Test are for independent-school entry at age 11 (some schools), 13 (most schools), or occasionally 16.
+Independent-school tests typically include curriculum-content papers (Maths, English, Sciences, sometimes Latin or French), where 11+ tests focus more on Verbal and Non-Verbal Reasoning.
 Some children prepare for both routes simultaneously if applying to a mix of grammars and independents. <a href='/11-plus'>More on 11+</a>.

 Related